Package 'RMallow'

 References

-All Kendall's distances between two sets of rankings.
+Compute Kendall's distances between two sets of rankings

 Description